Arranged alphabetically by county.

 Less fortunate than the Royal Hotel in Valencia, the Imperial Hotel found itself right at the epicentre of the Easter Rising in 1916 and suffered the consequences as these before and after views show.

 Sadly this once iconic South City hotel closed in 2010 and was converted to student accommodation for the nearby University in 2014.
-This 1970s was published by John Hinde Ltd.
+This 1970s card was published by John Hinde Ltd.

 The Parknasilla Great Southern Hotel